False Allegations of Child Abuse in a Child Custody Case

 Arguments on Appeal: Flynn v.
 Brown

-The mother argued that the trial court erred by ordering a modification because the father did not ask the trial court to modify the prior legal decision making orders and she, therefore, did not have fair notice that issue would be addressed.
-The Arizona Court of Appeals rules that the Joint Pretrial Statement filed by both parties one week before the first day of trial and five weeks before the final day of trial to be an “amending [of] the pleading.”
+The mother argued that the trial court erred by ordering a modification because the father did not ask the trial court to modify the prior legal decision-making orders and she, therefore, did not have fair notice that issue would be addressed.
+The Arizona Court of Appeals ruled that the Joint Pretrial Statement filed by both parties one week before the first day of trial and five weeks before the final day of trial to be an “amending [of] the pleading.”
 The mother’s objection to the statement serves as evidence that she was duly notified.
 Additionally, objections regarding procedure must be filed prior to completion of the case.

 The mother also argued on appeal that the trial court erred in its finding of the existence of a changed circumstance since the prior child custody orders were entered, its ruling permitting the father to provide an alternative explanation for the mark on the child’s neck, the trial court’s finding that the father’s alternative explanation was “more consistent with evidence” than the alleged sexual molestation, and the trial court’s dependence on testimony occurring prior to the hearing.

-The mother did not provide transcripts of the trial supporting her arguments to the Court of Appeals, nor did she provide any continued development of the arguments for the The Court of Appeals of Arizona to consider.
+The mother did not provide transcripts of the trial supporting her arguments to the Court of Appeals, nor did she provide any continued development of the arguments for the Court of Appeals of Arizona to consider.
 The burden of providing all necessary documentation regarding the case and in support of her arguments on appeal was the mother’s responsibility.
 Absent such record being transmitted to the Court of Appeals, the Arizona Court of Appeals must assume that the exhibits and trial transcripts would support the trial court’s findings.
 In addition, based on the limited evidence that was presented on appeal, the mother’s arguments fail.
 The Arizona Court of Appeals finds no error or abuse of discretion in the case of Flynn v.
 Brown and affirmed the trial court’s ruling.